 The Island Inn provided our stay in exchange for a review.
 All opinions are my own.

 A True Seaside Resort

 Founders Will and Harriett Matthews chose the site for their Sanibel Island beachfront hotel at the curve the island’s natural C shape, making one of the best places to collect shells.
 As Sanibel Island is one of the largest shell locations in the world, having a hotel in the best location on the island makes it an ideal place to collect shells.

 Additionally, because of its 120+ year history, the Island Inn sits closer to the beach than many newer hotels built after beachfront regulations.

-The hotel rooms and suites are divided among three buildings.
+The hotel rooms and suites are divided between three buildings.
 The Kimball Lodge, the Starky Lodge, and the Matthew’s Lodge.
-Nearly all the rooms have a screened in balcony and full-size kitchens, with only one style of room having an efficiency kitchen.
+Nearly all the rooms have a screened-in balcony and full-size kitchens, with only one style of a room having an efficiency kitchen.

 If you visit the interactive view of the Island Inn’s website, you’ll see where each style of room along with a detailed floor plan.
 This can be incredibly helpful if you’re planning a multi-family vacation.